 Disabilities, long-term medical conditions, and specific learning difficulties are never barriers to success here at Bloomsbury Institute.

 Specially trained staff are here to advise and support you.
 And we’ll work with you to agree any adjustments that might be required, including exam arrangements, and liaise with academic departments to make sure your needs are met.
 To find out more about the support we have for students with disabilities, visit our Disability Office at the bottom of the page.

 Inclusivity and wellbeing support

 Emotional and mental wellbeing is a major priority at Bloomsbury.
 Students often live on limited incomes and need to balance work, family and friendship commitments with their studies so it’s important for us all to find effective ways of coping.

 We also offer support and advice for students who are pregnant and/or have a family to support.
 Head to the links at the bottom of the page for more information.

-And if you’d like to talk about any concerns you have, or any support you need, our Centre for Student Engagement, Wellbeing and Success (SEWS) centre at 7 Bedford Square have an open door policy.
-You can pop in and speak to a member of the team Monday to Friday, 9am – 5pm.
+And if you’d like to talk about any concerns you have, or any support you need, please contact our Centre for Student Engagement, Wellbeing and Success (SEWS) centre on firstname.lastname@example.org or call us on 020 7078 8840.